MicrosoftDocs/powerapps-docs/articles/environments-overview.md

 *Within X weeks of general availability (GA), the environments containing preview content will be marked as read-only.
 Users of these environments are asked to migrate their content to the default environment or another custom environment as soon as possible.*

 ## Choosing an environment
 With the introduction of environments, you will now see a new experience when you come to https://web.powerapps.com.
 The apps, connections, and other items that are visible in the site will now be filtered based on the current environment that is selected.
 Your current environment is specified in the environment picker in the top bar on the right.
-To choose a different environment, press or click the picker, and a list of available environments appears.
-Click or press the one you wish to enter.
+To choose a different environment, click or tap the picker, and a list of available environments appears.
+Click or tap the one you wish to enter.

 NOTE: An environment will show up in the picker for you if you meet one of the following conditions:
 1. You are a member of the ‘Admin’ role for the environment